CNuge/alfie/README.md

 ## Installation

 Alfie is a python3 program that can be installed via [pip](https://docs.python.org/3/installing/index.html).
+Please note that for Windows users the 64-bit version of Python is required.
+This is because Alfie utilizes Tensorflow, which is not available for 32-bit Python.
 ```
 pip install alfie
 ```